Call to Artists

 Deadlines and Project Timetable

 Applicants should submit a simple proposal that describes the artwork they will create including a color sketch and the kind of materials they plan to use.
 All artwork must be original and not subject to any copyright.
 Artists may reproduce images of their existing work or create a new piece.
 A rough estimate of the supplies needed and their approximate cost is required.
-Applicants are encouraged to use the web-based application form but entrees also will be accepted by email to firstname.lastname@example.org.
+Applicants are required to use the web-based application form.

-The selection panel will consist of 3 past or present artists from the WAP Gallery, the WAP Executive Director, and a representative from the Wheaton Urban District.
+The selection panel will consist of 3 past or present artists from the WAP Gallery, the WAP Executive Director.
 Panelists and panelists’ family members may not apply.

 Exhibition and Ownership

-The exhibition will commence on September 20, 2020.
-The artwork will be on display for two weeks in downtown Wheaton before being exhibited at the Westfield Wheaton Mall.
+The exhibition will commence on June 19, 2022.
+The artwork will be on display until after the Wheaton Arts Parade & Festival on September 25, 2022.
 The commissioned artwork becomes the property of WAP and will be available for purchase.
 Proceeds from any sales will be shared equally between the artist and WAP.
 Any income that WAP may realize from the sale of tetrahedron artwork will be used to cover the costs of its annual parade and festival.
-Unsold artwork will be exhibited or stored until WAP2021.

 Waiver and Insurance